tanishsingla51/ARWEAVE-DEV-CHALLANGE/Readme.md

-# Stuneckt Backend Assignment README
+# ARWEAVE DEV CHALLENGE README

 ## Introduction
 This repository contains the backend code for a simple API.
 The API provides endpoints to perform various operations like :